WhitTVman to head mobile-first media platform

 The last major job of work from Whitman was to conjure up HPE Next: overhauling processes, investments, people, the corporate structure and cutting overheads.

-In the press release, NewTV talked about how Whitman grew PayPal from 30 staff to 15,000 during her years in charge from 1998 to 2008, taking revenues from $4m to $8bn.
+In the press release – which has to be seen to be believed – NewTV talked about how Whitman grew PayPal from 30 staff to 15,000 during her years in charge from 1998 to 2008, taking revenues from $4m to $8bn.
 No such detail was mentioned with respect to her time at the top of HP, where sales drooped from the high of $110bn plus.

 Reports indicated her latest venture, NewTV, is trying to raise $2bn from potential investors, but if it doesn’t go according to plan, Whitman is worth $3.1bn.
 It’s always sweeter to play with someone else’s money though.